Holland Heritage delivers expert heritage advice to public, private and third sector clients.

 Holland Heritage can advise when a specific Condition Survey is needed and can arrange for a suitably qualified professional to carry out the survey.

 Some places also have historic collections on which Holland Heritage can advise.
 These may include important collections of paintings, ceramics or textiles and may also include paper archives, including family letters and photographs.
 These need specialist care in creating inventories, ensuring the right environmental control, managing the display and handling of the collections and ensuring any necessary conservation work is programmed.
-Where Inheritance Tax Exemption is sought a thorough assessment of the collections is needed to demonstrate their long association.

-Holland Heritage can facilitate consultation events focused on heritage issues and can help community groups to decide what is best for the building they are concerned to rescue.
-We can capacity build local groups so that they are able to take on projects, identify a preferred scheme and create a vibrant and viable future for their building.
 We can also mentor groups in writing Vision Statements, conducting Skills Audits and reviewing their Governance, all important steps in building the right group to deliver the specific heritage project.

 Holland Heritage has links with a number of other consultants of differing expertise who together can work on a diverse range of projects to deliver a variety of projects, big and small, covering all aspects of the historic environment.